-Once the writ of summons is served upon the defendant (service of process shall not include the documents attached thereto), the plaintiff shall file it with the court and the proceedings are commenced.
+Once the writ of summons is served upon the defendant, the plaintiff shall file it with the court and the proceedings are commenced.

 The plaintiff cannot amend the initial complaint once filed, but only supplement it within certain boundaries.
 In particular, the claims raised in the writ of summons cannot be substantially amended, nor supplemented with new claims after the writ of summons; rather, they can only be clarified, or better detailed, within the first defensive brief following the first hearing.
 Forms of evidence and supporting documents can be supplemented and added to, up to the second written defensive brief the parties are allowed to file after the first hearing.
 After this time limit expires, the plaintiff has the right to present new evidence only in reply to the counterparty's evidence and it was not available before, provided that the court will ascertain that that justification is grounded.

 The same conditions apply, mutatis mutandis, to the defendant; to the objections, arguments and counterclaims raised in the statement of defence; and to the evidence supporting them.

 In certain proceedings the initial complaint is slightly different and is made through an application which is first filed with the court, for the court to schedule the first hearing.
 Once the first hearing is scheduled, the plaintiff will perform service of process upon the defendant with the application and the court order scheduling the first hearing.